Final Conference of the Ready4Heat Project Held in Maribor

 Another important focus of the project was direct support for citizens.
 The conference presented training activities for vulnerable groups, as well as health protection guidelines that explain how individuals can reduce heat-related health risks during heat waves.
 In addition, the project developed and tested a heat warning system to improve preparedness and timely response during extreme temperature events.

 Practical, on-the-ground interventions were also highlighted.
 These included the installation of wooden pergolas with kiwi seedlings and grapevines in kindergartens, creating natural shade for playgrounds and improving outdoor comfort for children during hot summer months.
+The conference also presented best practices in urban greening and public space design, aiming to inspire continued cooperation between stakeholders and municipal administrations.
+These examples showed how coordinated planning and cross-sector collaboration can lead to healthier, cooler, and more inclusive urban environments.

 Addressing Vulnerability and Health Inequalities